 So you want to start a blog?
 Great!
-I started blogging about 14 months, primarily as a sort of online résumé.
+I started blogging in 2015, primarily as a sort of online résumé.
 Since then it has grown to the point where I should really treat it as a proper business.
-The site is now making over $1,000 a month (EDIT: As of July 2016 it is up to $4,000 a month).
-A great result for a part-time hobby!
+The site is now making over £5,000 a month, a crazy amount of money from a part-time hobby!

 But even if you never make a profit, I still think everyone should start a blog.
 It helps with your writing skills, provides you with an online presence and connects you with people with similar interests.

 Before we dive in, let’s cover a few key blogging terms:

 - Domain Name: This is the address that you type in to get to your website.
 They are typically of the form ‘www.something.com’.
 For instance, my domain name is www.arbing.co.uk.
 If you want a domain name, you don’t buy it.
 Instead, you register it for a period of time.
 Generally by paying a yearly fee.
 If you don’t renew your domain name when the time period expires someone else can register it.
 For the purpose of this article, we don’t really need to worry about this as most hosting comes with a free domain name.
 As long as you keep paying for your hosting you will keep your domain.

 - Hosting: Is what we call the physical place where your website is stored.
 You may have this idea that all the websites are somehow floating around in the clouds, but unfortunately that is not how it works.
 Rather, most websites are stored on a computer in a big warehouse along with thousands of other websites.
 All connected to the internet with a superfast internet connection.
 These computers are called servers, and you rent them through a host.
 To begin with your website running your website will only require a tiny portion of one of these servers.
 I use Bluehost for this site, it costs only $3.95 a month.